Minor in Latin American Studies

 SPAN 595Senior Survey in Spanish or Spanish American Literature3

-All students completing this area studies minor are required to demonstrate intermediate-level competency in a language other than English and that is relevant to the area.
-This requirement may be met by completing the University entrance requirement of two years of high school language study, one year of successful college-level language study, scoring at the appropriate level on the Spanish placement exam, study abroad in the region or the Iberian peninsula, or by demonstration of equivalent competency.
+All students completing this area studies minor are required to demonstrate intermediate-level competency in a language other than English and that is relevant to the region.
+This requirement may be met by the University entrance requirement of two years of high school language study, scoring at the appropriate level on the Spanish placement exam, study abroad in the region or the Iberian peninsula, or by demonstration of equivalent competency.
+Please see the Latin American Studies coordinator or faculty advisors to determine if this requirement is met.